-The Center for Advanced Studies in the Humanities and Social Sciences (Kolleg-Forschungsgruppe, KFG) 'Universalism and Particularism in European Contemporary History' at Ludwig Maximilian University of Munich (LMU) is seeking to appoint with a research topic focusing on the economy or human rights or religion/secularity in contemporary European history.
+The Center for Advanced Studies in the Humanities and Social Sciences (Kolleg-Forschungsgruppe, KFG) 'Universalism and Particularism in with a research topic focusing on the economy or human rights or religion/secularity in contemporary European history.
 Applications with other research topics, connected to the overall agenda of the KFG, are welcome.
 Future Calls for Junior Fellowships will be following every term.